mdietze/neon4cast-shiny/README.md

 ## Testing Shiny app locally

-The code in `index.Rmd` that runs the app assumes the forecasts and target files are saved in local directories.
+The code in `index.Rmd` that runs the app assumes the forecasts, target, and scores files are saved in local directories.
 Towards the top of `index.Rmd`

   - `base.dir`: `"/efi_neon_challenge/forecasts/"`
   - `target.dir`: `"/efi_neon_challenge/targets/"`
+  - scores directory (defined manually deeper in script):
+    `/efi_neon_challenge/scores/`

 You can change these directory paths during local development, but be sure to revert them before merging to GitHub.